Stackbit-Demos/stackbit-demo-nextjs-book/content/pages/pricing.md

             style: primary
         actions_align: left
         actions_width: full-width
+        subtitle: >-
-        subtitle: 'You only have three months, but we can still help you reach your '
+          You only have three months, but we can still help you reach your final goal
     grid_cols: three
     grid_gap_horiz: small
     grid_gap_vert: small